- Home /

 DR. JORDI JIMÉNEZ

-The plantar fascia is a thin fibrous band of connective tissue that connects the heel to the base of the toes.
 The term plantar fasciitis refers to inflammation of this structure, while plantar fasciosis defines a degenerative change in the plantar fascia, with thickening, loss of its architectural pattern, sometimes with tears, increased vascularization, and constant, unsuccessful attempts at self-repair.
 All of these degenerative changes are precipitated by repeatedly subjecting the plantar fascia to biomechanical stress.

 These degenerative changes are precipitated by repeatedly subjecting the plantar fascia to biomechanical stress.

 Plantar fasciitis is the most common cause of heel pain, with a population prevalence of 10%.
-It is more common in women than in men.
+It is more common in women than men.
 Risk factors include flat or hollow feet, excessive pronation of the foot, obesity, prolonged periods of standing, or shortened calves.

 Several authors have published reports on the use of platelet-rich plasma (PRP) in the treatment of plantar fasciitis/fascioses.
 As we have seen in other articles, PRP has anti-inflammatory and regenerative properties, mediated by the high concentration of platelet-derived growth factors and anti-inflammatory cytokines.